Bridging Parental Conflict®

 The Bridging Parental Conflict® class is a one-time, 6-hour, online educational experience developed for parents who have sustained conflict with their co-parent, for parents who are just beginning the transition to a co-parenting relationship, and for other adults with relationships to the children, for example, stepparents, grandparents, and legal guardians.

 When parents are in conflict, or when co-parenting is a struggle, parents often observe troubling behavior changes in their children.
-In other words, children become “symptomatic,” experiencing: anxiety, increases in behavior problems, increases in somatic (physical) complaints, decreases in social activities, problems related to school, alignment with one parent against the other (“alienation”), and in some cases, self harm.
+In other words, children become “symptomatic,” experiencing: anxiety, increases in behavior problems, increases in somatic (physical) complaints, decreases in social activities, problems related to school, alignment with one parent against the other (“alienation”), or in some cases, self harm.
 The behavior issues may be the children’s response to their parents’ conflict.

 Bridging Parental Conflict is for parents who would like to learn to disengage from the conflict, and especially for parents whose children are responding symptomatically.
 The class is helpful for parents who are just entering the process of divorce, even if they have not experienced conflict.
 And for other adults who experience the parents’ conflict or are involved in some way.